Property Investment Scams & How To Avoid Them

 The UK property market has long been a path to wealth creation for savvy investors and indeed this next generation are inline to receive generational wealth over the coming years as property prices continue to grow (often outpacing inflation).

 Yet alongside legitimate opportunities, a darker side exists where fraudsters operate with increasingly sophisticated schemes.
-Drawing from two decades of industry experience, this article examines the most prevalent property scams currently targeting UK investors, and how you can avoid them.
+Drawing from two decades of industry experience, this article examines the most prevalent property scams currently targeting UK investors, and the warning signs attached to them.

 English stone cottage with gabled roof viewed through magnifying glass, surrounded by greenery